 One of the most useful features of Zero on Apple Watch is the ability to get a quick visual of your fasting progress.
 To do this, you'll need to enable the Zero complication(s) on your Watch.
 If you've never done this before, here's a quick overview for setting them up.

 Once enabled, they will look something like this, depending on which complications you've selected.

 Please Note: if you add complications but they aren't showing your fasting progress, rebooting your Watch will often fix this issue.

-The larger complication along the bottom of the Watch face does the same thing with text.
+The larger complication along the bottom of the Watch face does the same thing but with text.

 Tapping either complication will take you into the Zero app on your Watch.